 Well, the obvious answer is that you can increase the distance between the offending device and the router or power down the offending device and no longer use it.
 That might be a little extreme in some situations.
 The other thing you can do to compensate for the interference is change the wireless channel that the router operates on.
 You would need to login to your wireless router to make changes to the router settings.

 When you change the wireless channel on the router, the wireless adapters in all the connected devices automatically tune to the new channel.
 Technically there are 14 channels, but in North America, we are only permitted to use channels 1 through 11.

-Most routers manufactures use the default setting in the router to use either channel 1, 6 or 11.
-Although you are free to use any wireless channel in that range, the reason why is 1, 6 and 11 are most popular is that it is the most number of channels, in that range, that do not overlap each other.
+Most routers set the default channel to either 1, 6 or 11.
+Although you are free to use any wireless channel in that range, the reason why is 1, 6, and 11 are most popular is that it is the most number of channels, in that range, that do not overlap each other.